-Community currencies (CCs) are local money used to pay for goods and services.
-CCs are not meant to replace national currency; they are complementary currencies designed to support local commerce.
-CCs provide a medium for daily spending and trade while allowing individuals to save national currency (which can be volatile or scarce) for interactions with larger businesses and government institutions outside of the immediate community.
+Community inclusion currencies (CICs) are local money used to pay for goods and services.
+CICs are not meant to replace national currency; they are complementary currencies designed to support local commerce.
+CICs provide a medium for daily spending and trade while allowing individuals to save national currency (which can be volatile or scarce) for interactions with larger businesses and government institutions outside of the immediate community.

 This short documentary features Will Ruddick, founder of Grassroots Economics.
 It provides an engaging account of the history, need and adoption of community currencies in Kenya.
 In 2016, currencies were distributed as paper vouchers.
 Now, they are digital and commerce is conducted on the xDai Chain.

 Sarafu (local digital reserve currency supports all local trading pairs):

 Example week (January 25 - 31, 2020) transaction counts:

 611,338 Kenyan shillings (~6k usd) in transaction volume

 2,316 standard transactions among 1,771 unique trading pairs